Spinach Companion Plants, Flowers, and Herbs

 Specific plant species are planted together because they either mask the other species’ scent cues that draw in their pests or attract natural enemies that feed on those pests.

-10 Benefits of Companion Planting for Spinach
+10 Benefits Of Companion Planting For Spinach

-Companion planting has long been known to create benefits such as disease prevention, pest management, increased health and nutrition, and increased crop yield.
-Companion planting for spinach will attract beneficial pollinators, increase protection from wind and sun, and increase the chances of having a productive, healthy spinach crop throughout the growing season.
+Spinach companion plants will help attract beneficial pollinators, increase protection from wind and sun, and increase the chances of having a productive, healthy spinach crop throughout the growing season.

 1. Insect and pests repellents